fellesverkstedet/Sand-casting-frames-and-3D-milled-molds/README.md

-v# Sand casting frames and 3D milled molds
+# Sand casting frames and 3D milled molds

 A workflow test for sand casting metal in a Fab Lab.
 Developed during the [Nordic Fab Lab bootcamp 2016](https://www.facebook.com/events/1499170763717712/) at [MIT Fab Lab Lyngen](www.fablab.no), January 12-14 20116.

-Casting by Torbjørn Helgesen
-Frame system by Jens Dyvik
+Casting by Torbjørn Helgesen.
+Frame system by Jens Dyvik.
 Molds by Frosti Gislason, Jani Ylioja and Jens Dyvik

 We used the Sakko king as a first test object.
 It is a 800 year old game piece from the ancient Viking board game Sakko.
+More

 ![The original Sakko King - image from the 1950s](./Photo documentation/Sakko King - image from the 1950s.jpg)